geeknik/my-awesome-stars/topics.md

 ## artificial-intelligence

+- [Drlordbasil/RandomAIAutomationScripts](https://github.com/Drlordbasil/RandomAIAutomationScripts) - This repository showcases a variety of experimental scripts, driven by spontaneous creativity, serving as a testing ground for functions and techniques used in larger projects, with most scripts teste
 - [Adisol07/ReasoningAI](https://github.com/Adisol07/ReasoningAI) - Open source alternative to OpenAI o1 reasoning model
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 - [lucidrains/gamengen-pytorch](https://github.com/lucidrains/gamengen-pytorch) - Implementation of a framework for Gamengen in Pytorch